+Student Name: Counselor:

+School: Grade Level:

+Date of Request: School Year:

+Data in Support of Credit Acceleration by N Florida Assessment in Math: · ·

+Most recent math or science course: Grades Earned:

+Other justification:

-Student Name:Counselor: School: Grade Level: Date of Request: School Year: Data in Support of Credit Acceleration by Mastery Exam: Florida Assessment in Math: Date of Assessment: Most recent math or science course: Grades Earned: Other justification: Guidance Counselor's Communication with Parent Date: Parent in agreement that grade will appear in student records and transcript.
-Requested State EOC inadministration date,, aligns with required dates (CAP section HS SPP, page 17) Has the student attempted the EOC in Algebra 1, Geometry or Biology previously?
-Yes 🗆 No 🗆 If so, which one?
-If yes, please provide date, score and evidence of additional preapproved preparation.
-Date: Score: Additional preapproved preparation: Recommendation of Principal: There is adequate documentation to support the student taking the EOC in Algebra 1, Geometry or Biology.
-There is NOT adequate documentation to support the student taking the EOC in Algebra 1, Geometry or Biology Signature: Additional
+Guidance Counselor's Communication with n Parent Date:

+Parent in agreement that grade will appear

+with required dates (CAP section HS SPP, p Has the student attempted the EOC in Alge Yes No If so, which one?
+If yes, please provide date, score and evide

+Juic Score Addition onal preapproved preparation.

+1, Geometry or Biology. upport the student taking the EOC in Algebra to support the student taking the EOC in

+Signature:

+Additional Comments: